Yard work

 butterflies, birds and bees, only grubs and sod worms.
 It's

 temperamental with temperatures.
-Do these Suburbanites really want all that
+Do these Suburbanites really want all

 grass growing there?